My type design philosophy

 When I started with type design in 1983 I produced only a single serif typeface.
 It has taken me twenty years to get where I am now, with my latest typeface Nexus consisting of three complete versions.

-the last 15 years have been revolutionary for sans serif typefaces.
-As
+In a way, the last 15 years have been revolutionary for sans serif

 serifs, sans serif designs become full partners of alongside serif